T is back with another great tip – Etching Glass: What NOT to Do When Etching Glass!

 I have never tried to Etch Glass, I would not even know where to start!
 That’s why I have T do these things to share with you, so you know how to do them correctly.

-Most of the time T is showing you the right way to do something, well, today we’ll learn backward! lol We’ll learn what NOT to do when Etching Glass, and that will teach us what TO DO to Etch Glass properly!
+Most of the time T is showing you the right way to do something, well, today we’ll learn backward! lol We’ll learn what NOT to do when DIY Glass Etching, and that will teach us what TO DO to Etch Glass properly!

 We all know we can learn as much, if not more from a FAIL than from a success, so let’s get going!